Over-The-Counter Drugs of Abuse

 Acetaminophen and Alcohol

-Acetaminophen can produce harmful effects in the liver when abused alone, but when combined with alcohol, the liver-damaging effects are multiplied.
-Alcohol puts significant stress on the liver if consumed in excess, but simultaneously drinking and taking OTC medications containing acetaminophen further lowers the threshold at which irreversible liver damage occurs.
+Acetaminophen can produce harmful effects in the liver when abused alone, but when it is combined with alcohol, the liver-damaging effects are multiplied.
+Alcohol puts significant stress on the liver if it is consumed in excess, but simultaneously drinking and taking OTC medications containing acetaminophen further lowers the threshold at which irreversible liver damage occurs.

 Alcohol and acetaminophen don’t even have to be taken at the same time in order to have damaging results.
 If you have a hangover from drinking too much the night before, Tylenol should be avoided, as it can still have detrimental consequences on the liver.
 It is never a good idea to mix alcohol and pills, and this potentially devastating health development underscores the risks.

 DXM and Alcohol

 One popular drug combination is that of alcohol and cough syrup.
 Abusing this combination is particularly dangerous, since DXM can act as a central nervous system depressant at high doses and alcohol also depresses the CNS.
 Alcohol and cough syrup’s synergistic effects can increase drowsiness, respiratory depression, and the risk of overdose and death.

 Alcohol is also often combined with codeine-containing cough syrups.
 This combination, which has been popularized by hip hop culture, is referred to as “purple drank” or “sizzurp” and can cause life-threatening effects, such as respiratory depression and extreme sedation—similar to that of DXM and alcohol.
 Codeine is an opioid—like heroin and morphine—and, when codeine is taken in excess, especially with alcohol, the heart can stop beating and death may result.